pcollender/Shigella-Die-off-Modeling/README.md

 for attaining good estimates.
 First, k2 was parameterized as k1 + positive number e^diff, to prevent label switching between the rate parameters.
-Second, alpha was specified as a function of k1, k2, and Chgpt, which corresponds to the coordinate of the maximum rate of change in slope, or the vertex of the biphasic function, and is based off a third derivative of the biphasic die-off function with respect to alpha.
+Second, alpha was specified as a function of k1, k2, and Chgpt, which corresponds to the coordinate of the maximum rate of change in slope, or the vertex of the biphasic function, and is based off a third derivative of the biphasic die-off function with respect to time.
 Chgpt was drawn from a uniform distribution, whose bounds were chosen to reflect the investigator's beliefs about the range in which the vertex should lie.

 ###Log of Temperature Parameter Estimates